Virginia Stride: Other roles

 The Mind of Mr. J.G.
 Reeder (as Margaret Bellman in the first series, in 1969, a role that Gillian Lewis played in the second series in 1971), Callan (1972), The Expert (1976), Target (1978) and A Touch of Spice (1989).
 Her films include I Want What I Want (1972), based on Geoff Brown's novel of 1966 about transsexualism.

 In the early 21st century Stride performed with the Agatha Christie Theatre Company, for example on tour in The Unexpected Guest (with, among others, Simon MacCorkindale and former singer Mark Wynter) in 2006.

 Personal

-Virginia Stride has three daughters, Philippa and Lindsay, by her first husband, the actor John Stride, and another daughter, Lucy, from a subsequent relationship with the producer and football chairman Bill Kenwright.
+Virginia Stride has three daughters, Philippa and Lindsay, by her first husband, the actor John Stride, and another daughter, Lucy, from a subsequent relationship with the producer and football chairman Bill Kenwright, who died in 2023.
 She has four grandchildren.